aryanguptacsvtu/Customer-Clustering-App/README.md

-# 📄 Customer Clustering App Documentation
+# 📄 Customer Clustering App

 ## 📌 Project Overview
 **Customer Clustering App** is a user-friendly web application built using Streamlit.
 It allows users to: